tildajson/BookBuddy/README.md

 This app handles authentication, authorization, error handling and creating / deleting objects in a database.

-Machine learning book recommendation section in progress.
+Machine learning book recommendation section and full CRUD feature in progress.

 ## Tech Stack